 When you decide- from the latin root de-cada, meaning “to cut off”- to cut off from ANY AND ALL OTHER OPTIONS, you will succeed.

 Most people are too scared, or too comfortable with their life or lifestyle- especially if it sucks- to do anything real about it.

 “What if I try to do something and fail.
-Then everyone will see I failed, and I’ll be worse off.”
+Then everyone will see I failed and be worse off.”

-Read that again, because it’s the most true statement you’ll read about success.
+Read that again, because it’s the truest statement you’ll read about success.

 From the little pigs (who failed twice, with catastrophic results), to LeBron James (whose been in the last 6 NBA finals, and failed more than he won), it’s a hard truth to life, that no one seems to want to share, face, or bring to Center Stage.

 What will happen if you try and fail?

 You’ll have tried.
 And then you’ll try again, a bit smarter and more experienced- until you succeed.